 Under M.G.L. c.
-62, § 6(1) and M.G.L. c.
+62, § 6(l) and M.G.L. c.
 63, § 38X, the Department of Revenue is authorized to grant tax abatements to encourage the production in Massachusetts of motion pictures, television shows, and commercials.
 Entities that fund such productions (known under the statute as "motion picture production companies") may claim (1) a credit equal to 25% of the total qualifying aggregate payroll for employing persons within the Commonwealth in connection with filming and production of a motion picture and (2) a credit equal to 25% of their Massachusetts production expenses.
 Each credit has its own qualification requirements and a taxpayer is allowed to qualify for and claim both credits.
-The production period.
+The production companies must incur a minimum of \$50,000 in qualified expenses during a consecutive twelve-month qualification period.
 The credits are either transferable or 90% refundable to the motion picture production companies to the extent that the credits exceed the companies' Massachusetts tax liability.
 Transferees do not qualify for the 90%-refundability option.